Jupp Heynckes has hinted that he may continue coaching elsewhere after guiding Bayern Munich to Champions League glory.

 "The decision on what I will do after the cup match was already taken last June?
 Retire?
 No, you will learn that after the cup final (against Stuttgart next Saturday)," Heynckes told reporters after the game.

-A win in the DFB-Pokal final next weekend would complete an historic treble for the Bavarian giant, but the coach admitted his team were not always on top.
+A win in the DFB-Pokal final next weekend would complete an historic treble for the Bavarian giants, but the coach admitted his team were not always on top.

 "I'll be celebrating with my team tonight because they've earned it.
 I'm sure they'll all let their hair down tonight."